Narco-state: Syria

-One of the largest drug seizures occurred in Palermo port in July 2020, when the Italian police busted more than 84 million Captogen tablets worth a billion dollars, shipped from the Syrian port of Latakia, leading to international outcry.
-The case was tied to Camorra Mafia, a crime syndicate based in Naples.
 In November 2020, two drug shipments of hashish coming from Syria were seized by Egyptian authorities, the first shipment which arrived to Alexandria, included 2 tonnes of hashish, while the second shipment had 6 tonnes and was found at the Damietta port.
 The port of Latakia became under scrutiny of European and American police, as being favored by smugglers.
 In May 2021, Turkish security forces used UAVs to stop 1.5 tonnes of marijuana being smuggled out of Syria.
 According to the Centre for Operational Analysis and Research (COAR), Syrian seized drugs in 2020 had the value of no less than $3.4bn.
+In late November 2024, Syrian opposition rebels took control of much of Syria, causing Bashar al-Assad and his family to flee the country to Russia, a longtime ally.
+The Syrian transitional government ordered the cessation of the drug trade.